pelazas/tsbuddy/README.md

 ## How to Run

 1. Install the dependencies: `pip install -r requirements.txt`
+2. Make sure you have a MongoDB instance running on `mongodb://localhost:27017/`.
-2. Create a `.env` file in the root directory and add your Anthropic API key:
+3. Create a `.env` file in the root directory and add your Anthropic API key:
     ```
     ANTHROPIC_API_KEY=your_api_key
     ```
-3. Run the main script: `python main.py`
+4. Run the main script: `python main.py`
-4. Enter a description of the product you are looking for when prompted.
+5. Enter a description of the product you are looking for when prompted.